UO-CIS211/UO-CIS211.github.io/chapters/appendix_internals.md

 want to contribute to Python's development, can be found at [`https://devguide.python.org/exploring/`](https://devguide.python.org/exploring/).

-I have not yet watched Philip Guo's videos on CPython internals.
-I expect them to be very good ...
-Philip is the creator of the wonderful [PythonTutor](http://pythontutor.com/).
+Philip Guo, creator of the wonderful [PythonTutor](http://pythontutor .com/), has recorded lectures of a class he taught on on internals of CPython 2.7.
+I have watched only parts.
+They are very good, as I would expect, but move a little slowly because they are recordings of actual class interactions.
 You can find them at [`http://pgbovine.net/cpython-internals.htm`](http://pgbovine.net/cpython-internals.htm).

 I expect these guides and the source code itself will be more accessible to you when you are a little farther along in computer science.
-In the remainder of this document, I'll try to describe some key aspects of how CPython works, but in less detail and with fewer assumptions about your background.
+In the remainder of this document, I'll try to describe some key aspects of how CPython 3 works, but in less detail and with fewer assumptions about your background.

 ## Translation and Execution